 The latest incarnation acknowledges its sacred importance at every turn.
 Named after Noongar warrior leader Yagan; it’s the first large-scale public space to be named after a historic aboriginal figure.
 Important to both the aboriginal community and Australian History, everywhere you look is a celebration of his culture.
 From the building’s façade layered to match the Red Tail Black Cockatoo feather of Yagan’s headband, it includes black granite, zinc quartz and other natural elements.

 Anticipated to be Perth’s most popular gathering point, the first thing that grabs attention when entering from Roe Street is the presence of the tall sinewy ‘Wirin’ statue, created by Noongar landscape painter Tjyllyungoo.
 Wirin guards the grass tree lined steps towards the amphitheatre, shaded by a digital canopy, meandering like Lake Goologoolup once did in the early 1800s.
 On the opposite side, the digital tower is more likely to catch your eye first.
 Replicating the old water tower on William Street, its 14 prongs represent the bulrushes of the original lake and the 14 dialects of the Noongar people.
-The digital tower displays visual artworks, live-streamed events and more, even responding to the surrounding environment with weather, pedestrian and train movement sensors.
+The digital tower displays visual artworks, live-streamed events and more, even responding to the surrounding environment with weather notifications.

 Walk beyond the clearly embossed ‘Market Hall’ sign, to find over 16 food vendors celebrating global, traditional and modern cuisine.
 Bringing fresh artisanal produce back into the city, there’s everything from Deli’s, casual eating and fine dining.
 With some venues yet to open their doors, here’s what I found and what I love at Yagan Square:

 For a quick and easyfeed...